Akkowiz/Leetcode/1672 - Richest Customer Wealth/README.md

 variable instead of having to get the length of the array each time.

 But the first version has a bit less memoryspace in return so both versions have an advantage I suppose

+The 3rd version is an afterthought I just had because I remembered the sum function in C#.
+With it, I can get rid of 1 for loop